jeanmathieupotvin/transltr/tests/testthat/_snaps/serialize.md

       assert(out1)
     Condition
       Error:
-      ! in object 'test-id':
-       - 'Locations' must be a sequence of 'Location' objects.
+      !
+'Locations' must be a sequence of 'Location' objects.

 ---